 Learn More About Me!

-- Some of the next locations on my travel-list are Germany, Greece, Scandinavia, and England!
+Some of the next locations on my travel-list are Greece and Scandinavia!

-- I've been teaching for as long as I can remember!
-I started reading to my peers in first grade, taught my younger sister preschool, have helped to educate my other siblings through middle school and high school, and am currently helping to teach preschool to the little girl that I've babysat since she was born!
+I've been teaching for as long as I can remember!
+I started reading to my peers in first grade, taught my younger sister preschool, have helped to educate my other siblings through middle school and high school, and have taught preschool to a little girl I babysat!